dimitri-nicolo/calico/v2.0/getting-started/openshift/cnx/usage.md

 title: Using CNX for OpenShift
 ---

-{{site.prodname}} for OpenShift is mostly similar to {{site.prodname}} for Kubernetes, with a few exceptions:
+{{site.tseeprodname}} for OpenShift is mostly similar to {{site.tseeprodname}} for Kubernetes, with a few exceptions:

-1. {{site.prodname}} settings are tweaked using [the `FelixConfiguration` resource](../../../reference/calicoctl/resources/felixconfig) instead of editing manifests, since {{site.prodname}} is launched as a systemd service instead of a hosted install in OpenShift.
+1. {{site.tseeprodname}} settings are tweaked using [the `FelixConfiguration` resource](../../../reference/calicoctl/resources/felixconfig) instead of editing manifests, since {{site.tseeprodname}} is launched as a systemd service instead of a hosted install in OpenShift.
-1. A `calicoctl.cfg` file owned by root exists in the default path on each host, which authenticates all {{site.prodname}}
+1. A `calicoctl.cfg` file owned by root exists in the default path on each host, which authenticates all {{site.tseeprodname}}
 CLI tools (`calicoctl` & `calicoq`) by default without needing to be passed in any etcd connection information, provided they are run by root user (which is the only user with access to the config file).